 I am not pulling your leg.
 The issue is that we often hire lots of non-creative people, people who have never created anything (seriously, never, not even in school) and then we say: we want an innovative culture, we want you to be creative.
 It does not work.

 Problem two (the above was problem one) is the inverse.
-We hire or gather lost of creative people, but we ask them to recite the yellow pages in search of the Big Idea.
+We hire or gather lots of creative people, but we ask them to recite the yellow pages in search of the Big Idea.
 Bad idea.

 Back to the creativists.
 Many people can innovate and be creative if, and there is an if, the environment pushes them that way.
 Innovation is going to the mental gym every day.
 No gym, expect arthritis.